click on subject to jump to that section

 GRAZING: While it seems like it would be the right thing to do, if you allow your rabbits to graze on the ground, you will have parasites (see Medical Care below).
 That is true for any animal eating off the ground.
 Fleas love all furry creatures, and there are also numerous worms and related parasites that will set up house inside your rabbits.
 So if you graze, and we wouldn’t blame you if you do, plan to deworm your rabbits periodically.
 Pet and feed stores have these dewormers and can tell you more.
 Warning: don’t graze or feed cut grass from lawns treated with chemicals!

-GARDEN FOODS: Please be extremely careful when feeding anything other than proper rabbit food pellets.
+GARDEN FOODS: Please be extremely careful when feeding anything other than proper rabbit food pellets, and perhaps hay.
 There are too many bad plants to mention here, but you can search Google.
 There are also many ornamental shrubs that are poisonous to rabbits.
 In America, we ship these shrubs in from all over the world and no animal has the instincts to stay away from all of the bad ones!
 At SpringHill, we keep it simple and feed only the best, balanced pellet food.
 But you decide what is best.

 VENTILATION: Next to food and water, good ventilation is key.
 Make sure your rabbit is not breathing the ammonia from the breakdown of its own feces and urine.